samfisherirl/Pulovers-Macro-Creator-for-AHKv2/README.md

-# Pulovers Macro Creator for AHKv2 via Ahkv2converter
+# Pulovers Macro Creator for AHKv2
+A modified version of Pulover's Macro Creator for AHKv2 via ahkv2converter

 I'll be adding more details here soon.